 The residence of the Royal Family in Edinburgh

-A visit to the Royal Family’s official residence in Scotland is one of the highlights of a trip to Edinburgh for many of our visitors.
+A visit to the Palace of Holyroodhouse the Royal Family’s official residence in Scotland is one of the highlights of a trip to Edinburgh for many visitors.
 You will have the opportunity to find out about the history of the Palace of Holyroodhouse.

 Holyrood Abbey was founded by David I in 1128.
 The tower to the left of the main building was built for James V in the 16th Century and the later additions were built for Charles II.
 Those with an interest in Mary, Queen of Scots, and Bonnie Prince Charlie will find much to interest them on a tour of the palace and grounds.